Nail testing offers a sensitive, versatile alternative to hair testing. when the latter is not possible.

 -

-Offers a useful alternative to hair testing, when a donor lacks hair on their head or body.
+Useful alternative to hair testing when a donor lacks suitable hair on their head or body

 -